-The more information you can receive about your account, the more apt they are to make errors and provide conflicting information that can help you demonstrate the foreclosing party’s lack of standing.
+The more information you can receive about your account, the more apt they are to make errors and provide conflicting information that can help you demonstrate the foreclosing party’s lack of authority or standing.
 Many homeowners who send a Debt Validation Letter will often not receive the information requested but on occasion receive information that raises further issues.

 According to The Fair Debt Collection Practices Act (FDCPA), a debt collector must send you written validation of debt within five days of contacting you.
 If they don’t, you can send them a letter to request a validation of debt.

 The FTC outlines the contents of the letter that you should receive: